highscrren-dotcom/paperhands/cli/README.md

 ### 🎛️ Simulator (`--simulator`)

-A **grid sweep** over a feed of crowd trading ideas: the grid axes come from a positional JSON config of the consumer — from a lock-free feasibility probe to a full parameter search.
-Without a config the engine defaults apply (the full default axes of the connection service with all five author metrics, ordered by sharpe).
-Prints a Markdown report with the corridor share, per metric bucket the ranking winners, and the **raw author tracks** (ideas/hits/hitRate per grading rule) — the engine grades every author but bans none; who to trust is userspace.
+A **grid sweep** over a feed of crowd trading ideas: the grid axes come from a positional JSON config of the consumer — from a small feasibility probe to a full parameter search.
+Without a config the engine defaults apply.
+Authors are graded by ONE binary outcome — **profit-before-stop**: walking each point's own hold window candle by candle, an idea is a HIT when a fixation (the profit lock if lock > 0, OR the trailing arm level) fires BEFORE the hard stop, a MISS when the hard stop fires first, the window times out, or the candles run out.
+Prints a Markdown report with the corridor share, the ranking winners, and the **raw author tracks** (ideas/hits/hitRate per grading rule) — the engine grades every author but bans none; who to trust is userspace.

 ```bash
 npx @backtest-kit/cli --simulator --symbol BTCUSDT ./assets/tv-ideas.normalized.jsonl